lkesteloot/unsong/unsong.md

 Do you understand what I’ve done?
 I didn’t become a genocidal tyrant to save the billions of souls in Hell.
 I did it to save [i]her[/i].
 Fifteen years of murder and oppression, and I never once thought about anyone else.
 And if there had not been a single soul in Hell besides hers, I would have spent those fifteen years just the same.
 Do you realize how wicked that is?
 I damned myself, Aaron.
 Where all my angelic powers failed, my human weakness succeeded.
 My father must be laughing so hard right now.

 I found the shreds of a defeated death cult in Las Vegas, made myself a backstory out of their ramblings.
 I borrowed a golem from Gadiriel, killed myself off, took on the new identity, and never showed my face.
 If they’d known it was me, they would have figured out my plan, and gone willingly to their deaths.
 There would have been devastation without suffering.
 It wouldn’t have worked.
 I thought I could do it.
 Conquering the West was easy.
-Killing people…easy, once you…get used to it.
+Killing people... easy, once you... get used to it.
 But part of me always knew it wasn’t enough.
 A million lesser sins don’t sum up to abomination.
 There was still good in me.
 I didn’t want to kill my children.
 I thought I could avoid it, thought if I just committed enough other sins, or studied until I found a loophole, I might still avoid it.
 Then you arrived.
 If your computer idea had worked, Colorado would have become invincible.
 I wouldn’t have been able to stand up to it.
 My children would have ushered in a new golden age, there would have been peace and plenty for everyone, and it would have been the greatest disaster the world had ever known.
 None of it would have mattered a hair’s width as long as Hell stayed intact, do you understand?
 They would have beaten me, I would have revealed myself or died a saint, and Hell would have continued regardless.
 I couldn’t let that happen.
 I was like Acher, pushed past the point of no return.
 My poor Robin, taken from her nest.
 How could I let God let that pass?

 So I did the only thing I could.
 My uncle knew all along.
 I got in touch with him, told him to destroy the project.
 Then I destroyed Uriel’s machinery to prevent them from trying the same thing again.
 Then I came here.
 I couldn’t let Thamiel kill my children, I couldn’t.
 If they had to die, I would do it myself.
 And here we are.
 They died screaming, just like I always knew they would.”
 He was quiet for a second.
 “I despise myself, Aaron.
 I despise myself and I want to die.
 I’m not worried about not going to Hell.
 I’m in Hell already.
 But—when I first decided to do this, the archangel Metatron got angry, said that I was profaning the Name, that I couldn’t hold the Shem haMephorash in my head and be a murderer.
 He said that at the end of everything he’d give it back to me, if there was still enough left of my soul to speak it.
 I think there is.
 I think I am bound for Hell, that I’m utterly, atrociously evil, that pull every loophole he will Thamiel can’t keep me out, but that I still have the divine spark, the love of goodness.
 I can still speak the Name.
 But someone needs to give it to me.
 Have you ever read the Sepher haBashir?”